hpreston/workshops/aci-k8s/README.md

 # ACI + Kubernetes Lab Guide

-In this lab you will walk see how the ACI CNI plugin for Kubernetes works and explore deploying applications to Kubernetes and how to view, operate and apply policy within ACI.
+In the world of application development and micro services Kubernetes is fast becoming THE standard for an “infrastructure platform”.
+Envisioned and kicked off by Google, and embraced by everyone from Amazon, Docker, Microsoft and Cisco, Kubernetes is being adopted by customers large and small.
+Strangely enough, core Kubernetes completely lacks any embedded network solution, leaving it open to the community and customers to fill, what an opportunity for network engineers and Cisco.
+In this workshop, you’ll get hands on with the Cisco ACI Plugin to Kubernetes for integrating the application policy model directly into the applications running within Kubernetes.
+You’ll see how the integration is established, dive into deploying applications with Kubernetes and ACI, and the operational visibility and power when these tools are combined.
+When the session is over, you’ll be able to continue the exploration on your own leveraging the workshop resources and hosted platform provided by DevNet!

 * [Lab Setup](#lab-setup)
 * [ACI and Kubernetes Integration Walkthrough](#aci-and-kubernetes-integration-walkthrough)